 - Add the diced carrots, swede, sliced leeks, rinsed lentils and stock.
 Bring to the boil and then reduce to a gentle simmer – cook for 30 minutes.
 Stir occasionally and skim off any scum that appears at the top.

-- Season to taste, blend (if you wish - see Notes) and enjoy with some homemade bread or savoury scones.
+- Season to taste, blend, if you wish (see Notes) and enjoy with some homemade bread or savoury scones.

 Notes

 - For vegetarians, use vegetable stock cubes or pots and leave out the bacon.
+Add a tin of chickpeas or butter beans if you like (remember to drain and rinse them).

 - It can be left as a chunky soup or you could blend (using a hand blender) the whole lot for a smooth soup, or blend half so that you still have some chunks of vegetables – the choice is yours.